atomgalaxy/wg21-calltarget/calltarget.md

 shipping, and is far wider in scope as another `decltype`-ish proposal that's easily implementable today, and `std::execution` could use immediately.

-It's also not clear how difficult it would be to do with reflection.
+Regardless of how we chose to provide this facility, it is dearly needed, and should be provided by the standard library or a built-in.

+See the [Alternatives to Syntax](#AlternativesToSyntax) chapter for details.

 ### Library fundamentals TS v3